KyungjinJPark/animated-weather/README.md

 ### !!
 The production build has a bug !!
 There is some error that I believe has to do with `react-spring`.
 Therefore, production builds (including the `gh-pages` page), **but** if you *really* want to see the app, you're going to have to view the `npm start` test version...
 Sorry.

+It would be found [here](https://kyungjinjpark.github.io/animated-weather/) if it were working.

 ###### end of import things

 ---